REDPHOENIXVR/Query2CADAI/README.md

 ─────────────────────────────
 ## Instant Feedback and Vision BOM

 - Giving a 👍 ("thumbs-up") instantly teaches the model: your query and its generated macro are added to the ExampleRetriever for future improvements.
+  > Now, a thumbs-up automatically computes and stores an embedding for your query—no manual setup required.
+This enables the retriever to learn from your feedback and improves future retrievals.
 - If you provide an OpenAI API key (or OpenRouter), Vision→BOM extraction uses the real OpenAI Vision endpoint (not a dummy) and validates the result.
 Otherwise, a placeholder/dummy BOM is used.

 # Query2CAD